-Canine parvovirus causes serious gastrointestinal illness in dogs and can be fatal.
-Puppies younger than 16 weeks face the greatest risk of infection before they receive a full course of vaccination.
+Canine parvovirus causes serious gastrointestinal illness in dogs, and the infection can be fatal.
+Puppies younger than 16 weeks that have not been fully vaccinated face the greatest risk of infection.
 This highly contagious virus can survive for several months, so if you've received a parvo diagnosis or you suspect the presence of parvo in your home or yard, you should take immediate precautions to prevent a recurrence or spread.

 Conditions for Parvovirus